Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Introduction

-Though common, using separate BBs within each stratum is inefficient when some strata are sparse.
-For instance, in our motivating data example we compute marginal treatment effects within cancer strata.
+Though commonly done \citep{Roy2016,taddy2016,boatman2020}, using separate BBs for HTE estimation across strata is not ideal when some strata are sparse.
+For instance, in our motivating data analysis we target the marginal effect of proton versus photon chemoradiotherapy on adverse event risks.
+The question of interest is how the effect varies across different cancer types for which chemoradiotherapy is the standard-of-care.
 This is complicated as some cancer types (e.g. lung) may be rare in the sample, giving us little data on the confounder distribution within these strata.
-By construction, the BB places zero mass on confounder values unseen within this stratum - even if this is due to small samples and not due to an \textit{a priori} belief that unseen values are impossible.
+By construction, the BB places zero probability mass on confounder values unseen within this stratum - even if this is due to small samples and not due to an \textit{a priori} belief that unseen values are impossible.
 While plausible covariate values for lung cancer patients may have been observed for, say, brain cancer patients, stratum-specific BBs have no way of borrowing this information.
+There is a large literature of Bayesian models for partially pooling regression models across strata but robust nonparametric procedures for partially pooling confounder distribution models are lacking.
+Instead, small strata are often arbitrarily collapsed into an ``other'' category - which corresponds to a highly informative prior that the confounder distributions those small strata are equal.
+Another common approach is to omit estimation in those strata altogether, which does not make full use of the data.

-In this paper we propose a hierarchical Bayesian bootstrap (HBB) prior for estimating stratum-specific confounder distributions in the HTE estimation setting.
-Based on the Hierarchical Dirichlet Process (HDP), our stratum-level distribution estimates place most mass on confounder values observed within each stratum, but also place non-zero mass on values unseen in the stratum but seen in other strata.
-For large strata, the HBB shrinks to the stratum-specific BB.
-For small strata, the confounder distribution is shrunk more heavily towards values seen in other strata.
-In this way, the stratum-level confounder distribution estimates borrow information across strata.
-This approach maintains the flexibility of the BB (we make no parametric assumptions about the confounder distributions), provides room for efficiency gains, and is agnostic to the choice of outcome model.
+Our main contribution is the construction of a hierarchical Bayesian bootstrap (HBB) prior for estimating stratum-specific confounder distributions in precisely such a setting.
+Based on the Hierarchical Dirichlet Process (HDP), our approach allows for a principled borrowing of confounder information across strata.
+For large strata, the HBB posterior shrinks to the stratum-specific BB.
+For small strata, it is shrunk more heavily towards values seen in other strata proportionally to the relative sample size of that stratum.
+This approach (1) maintains the flexibility of the BB (we make no parametric assumptions about the confounder distributions), (2) provides room for efficiency gains via the induced shrinkage, and (3) is fully conjugate and agnostic to the choice of outcome model.
+This last property makes it compatible with several of the popular outcome modeling approaches mentioned earlier.